-Under Pressure, Algeria's Leader Won't Seek Fifth Term — But Delays Upcoming Election
+Under Pressure, Algeria's Leader Won't Seek 5th Term But Delays Upcoming Election

 "The protests that changed his mind have shattered years of political inertia and unsettled Algeria's opaque but powerful security establishment," NPR's Eleanor Beardsley reports from Paris.
 "There have also been demonstrations against Bouteflika in cities across France, home to the world's largest Algerian diaspora."

-Demonstrators immediately celebrated Bouteflika's reversal — even as they repeated calls for him to leave office immediately.
+Demonstrators immediately celebrated Bouteflika's reversal, even as they repeated calls for him to leave office immediately.
 Algeria's election had been slated for April 18; Bouteflika said the vote will be delayed to ease apprehensions and "pave the way for spreading serenity, tranquility and public security."

 The change was announced days before Algeria's Constitutional Council was due to certify the legitimacy of candidates running for the presidency.
 Bouteflika's critics question whether it is legal to unilaterally declare the postponement of national elections would be postponed — and they're now left to wonder what will happen when the president's current term expires on April 28.